Robbert Dijkgraaf: Awards and honours

+He was appointed a Foreign Member of the Royal Society in 2025.

 Research

 Dijkgraaf's research focuses on string theory and the interface of mathematics and physics in general.
 He is best known for his work on topological string theory and matrix models, and his name has been given to the Dijkgraaf-Witten invariants and the Witten-Dijkgraaf-Verlinde-Verlinde formula.

 Personal life

 Dijkgraaf is married to the author Pia de Jong and has three children.
 Their daughter Charlotte was born with a rare type of Leukemia and was the subject of book written by her mother Pia de Jong, Saving Charlotte: A Mother and the Power of Intuition.
+Dijkgraaf is also known to have synesthesia, a phenomenon that causes him to see colours with names, numbers, letters, days, countries and persons.